-The Story: Surveys have found that nearly eight in ten Americans regard the Bible as either the literal word of God or as inspired by God.
-At the same time, other surveys have revealed—and recent books have analyzed—surprising gaps in Americans' biblical literacy.
-These discrepancies reveal American Christians' complex relationship to their scripture, a subject that is widely acknowledged but rarely investigated.
+Surveys have found that nearly eight in ten Americans regard the Bible as either the literal word of God or as inspired by God.
+At the same time, other surveys have revealed—and recent books have analyzed—surprising gaps in Americans’ biblical literacy.
+These discrepancies reveal American Christians’ complex relationship to their scripture, a subject that is widely acknowledged but rarely investigated.
 To understand that paradox, the Center for the Study of Religion and American Culture conducted the first large-scale investigation of the Bible in American life.

-The Background: "The Bible in American Life" is a national study by the Center for the Study of Religion and American Culture.
-The purpose of the study is to understand better how Americans use the Bible in their personal daily lives and how other influences, including religious communities and the Internet, shape individuals' use of scripture.
+”The Bible in American Life” is a national study by the Center for the Study of Religion and American Culture.
+The purpose of the study is to understand better how Americans use the Bible in their personal daily lives and how other influences, including religious communities and the Internet, shape individuals’ use of scripture.
 The project, according to its researchers, was driven by the recognition that, though the Bible has been central to Christian practice throughout American history, many important questions remain unanswered in scholarship, including how people have read the Bible for themselves outside of worship, how denominational and parachurch publications have influenced interpretation and application, and how clergy and congregations have influenced individual understandings of scripture.

-The Takeaways: Some of the more interesting findings from the report include:
+Some of the more interesting findings from the report include:

 • There is a 50/50 split among Americans who read any form of scripture in the past year